hyperledger/aries-rfcs/concepts/0011-decorators/README.md

 ### Basic Conventions

-Decorators are defined in HIPEs that document a general pattern such as [message threading RFC]( ../0008-message-id-and-threading) or [message localization](https://github.com/hyperledger/indy-hipe/pull/64).
+Decorators are defined in RFCs that document a general pattern such as [message threading RFC]( ../0008-message-id-and-threading) or [message localization](https://github.com/hyperledger/indy-hipe/pull/64).
 The documentation for a decorator explains its semantics and offers examples.